Testing changes made to QCrBox#

 and typically takes ~10 minutes to run.

-Using the --test-only
+Using the --test

 flag with qcb